dhellmann/pymotw-3/source/inspect/index.rst

 In addition to introspection of code objects, ``inspect`` includes functions for inspecting the runtime environment while a program is being executed.
-Most of these functions work with the call stack, and operate on "call frames."
+Most of these functions work with the call stack, and operate on *call frames*.
 Frame objects hold the current execution context, including references to the code being run, the operation being executed, as well as the values of local and global variables.
 Typically such information is used to build tracebacks when exceptions